Aston Martin DB7 Vantage V12 For Sale

 control module developed in the USA.

-Having shown the conversion worked in principle, Richard was keen for it to be refined further and because I like things to be as good as they possibly can be, I agreed to him keeping the car to produce Conversion V2.0.
+Having shown the conversion worked in principle, Richard was keen for it to be refined further and because I like things to be as good as they possibly can be, I agreed to him keeping the car to produce version V2.0.

 It looks like this: